playfulprogramming/playfulprogramming/content/blog/intro-to-web-accessability/index.md

 Testing is a critical component of any application release.
 Whether using automated testing solutions or QA teams, they help ensure that your users are getting the best experience possible without regressions in an application's behavior.

-As a developer working on the front end, you should be regularly turning on a screen-reader to analyze your site and navigating your application [with only your keyboard](#keyboard).
+As a developer working on the frontend, you should be regularly using an assistive technology like a screen reader to analyze your site and navigating your application [with only your keyboard](#keyboard).
 This will help enforce the feedback loop between building the functionality and getting it shipped to users.
-Make it part of your PR review process - have other members of your team test with a screen-reader as they would visually analyze new features.
+Make it part of your code review process — have other members of your team test with a screen reader as they would visually analyze new features.

-You're also able to include automated tests that will help with A11Y regressions.
-Either using [integration tests](https://kentcdodds.com/blog/write-tests) or e2e tests, you can use real-world behavior such as "search for an element with this label" or "tab over to this button" to ensure your application is functioning as intended.
+You're also able to include automated tests that will help with accessibility regressions.
+Either using [integration tests](https://kentcdodds.com/blog/write-tests) or end-to-end tests, you can use real-world behavior such as "search for an element with this label" or "tab over to this button" to ensure your application is functioning as intended.

 As mentioned in [a previous section](#no-automation), the process to make your app accessible cannot be fully automated.
 This extends to testing as well.
 While real-world automated tests are fine and well, you need someone to experience the application on a broader scale to make sure the experience is as fluid as it can be.
 While a specific component might be accessible by default, perhaps in specific usages, it falls flat.
+[Displaying an accessibility statement](https://www.w3.org/WAI/planning/statements/) while transforming your users' reported problems into bug tickets and performing user testing with disabled users are great ways to close the loop with the real people affected.

 # Fantastic Features {#features}

 While there is plenty you can do to make existing functionality accessibility friendly, it's often forgotten that a strongly accessible app may opt to add specific functionality for its users with disabilities.

 Some great examples of things like this are sites with lots of user-generated content.
-For example, Twitter allows its users to [add "alt" text to their uploaded images and GIFs](https://help.twitter.com/en/using-twitter/picture-descriptions).
+For example, Twitter allows its users to [add alternative (alt) text to their uploaded images and GIFs](https://help.twitter.com/en/using-twitter/picture-descriptions).
 Likewise, YouTube has the ability to [add subtitles and captions](https://support.google.com/youtube/answer/2734796?hl=en) to uploaded videos on their platform.

 Oftentimes, you'll find that these features benefit everyone, not just assistive technology users.
 You may want to watch a video in a crowded area; with closed captions, that's a much easier sell than trying to hear over others and interrupting everyone around you.